 We work to connect research to current realities and support translation into action on the ground via policy, program and service delivery.

-Penington Institute’s work is informed by its programs.
+Penington Institute’s work is informed by its programs and campaigns:

 - COPE (Community Overdose Prevention and Education)